sttp/Specification/Sections/DataPointStructure.md

 > :information_source: These quality flags are intentionally simple to accommodate a very wide set of use cases and still provide some indication of data point value quality.
 More complex data qualities can exist as new data points.

-### Data Point Sequence Identifier

-For large buffers or strings being sent that span multiple data points, a new session based identifier needs to be established that represents the sequence.
-This is needed since different values for the same `DataPointKey.uniqueID` could overlap during interleave processing.

-For data that needs to be transmitted with a defined sequence identifier, the `DataPoint.flags` must include the `StateFlags.Sequence` flag.

-### Data Point Fragment Number

-For large buffers or strings being sent that span multiple data points, a fragment number defines the buffer index of a given sequence that can be used reassemble the sequence.

-For data that needs to be transmitted with a defined fragment number, the `DataPoint.flags` must include the `StateFlags.Fragment` flag.